giufus/elasticli.rs/README.md

 - `8.8.0` as es version

-### Todo
+### To do
-- write a better documentation
+- write better documentation
-- handle elasticsearch versions (providing multiple implementations of the trait)
+- handle elasticsearch versions (e.g. providing multiple implementations of the trait)
 - integration tests (maybe using something like [testcontainers](https://crates.io/crates/testcontainers))